 "The world of the heterosexual is a sick and boring life!"Some people are fans of Slash — the Shipping of two same-sex characters from a fandom together.
 Some people take this a little further though; they don't just like Slash but also dislike the idea of Shipping two opposite sex people together, even if those doing the shipping are themselves straight.
-This is a subculture-within-a-subculture; these people are often both a Yaoi Fan and a Yuri Fan yet reject heterosexual pairings.
+This is a subculture-within-a-subculture.
 This can range from people who merely prefer to pair off every character they like with another of the same sex to the more extreme people who appear to argue that writing slash is a politically liberating act.
-Queer fans, for example, may have an averse reaction to the heteronormativity of the media and respond by augmenting queer representation in a work.
-Occasionally it can be an unexpected by-product of backlash against the addition of Mary Sue Original Characters just to pair off canonical characters.
+Queer fans, for example, may have an averse reaction to the heteronormativity of the media and respond by augmenting queer representation in a work. note Occasionally it can be an unexpected by-product of backlash against the addition of Mary Sue Original Characters or "reducing" a female canonical character to (or dismissing her wholesale as) a mere Love Interest by pairing up the male characters, who are perceived to be more interesting than the female ones. note This led to a widespread perception among Fan Fic writers that Slash Fic with the canonical male characters is automatically of "higher" quality than a male/female pairing, which was assumed to be the (female) author's Wish Fulfillment.
 The extreme versions are the kind who write hate mail to authors for daring to give their male shipped characters a wife, and impose Die for Our Ship on any female character who so much as has sexual tension with one of "their" guys, often in the most sadistic and humiliating ways.
-However more often than not, normal fans of Het is Ew are those who are just tired of the ubiquity of het romance plots in all variety of fiction and the tropes that go with them, particularly the stereotyping of everyone involved. note Despite this, the intensity of the extremists has been known to scare artists away or make them outright refuse to draw yaoi or yuri (or at least force them to write under a different name).
+Other times, people proclaiming that Het Is Ew are just tired of the ubiquity of het romance plots in all variety of fiction and the tropes that go with them, particularly the stereotyping of everyone involved.
+(Ironically, said heteronormative romance dynamics frequently show up in the slash genre as well, with one character still playing a stereotypical male role, while the other takes a stereotypically female one, sometimes up to getting pregnant.)
+The sentiment is also somewhat common among jaded and vengeful subsets of queer/trans people, who take to describing straight characters with the same disdain that queer relationships are often treated with.
+Despite this, the intensity of the extremists has been known to scare artists away or make them outright refuse to draw yaoi or yuri (or at least force them to write under a different name).
 Counterintuitively, there may be a homophobic element to this trope in some cases; straight people who subscribe to the notion may feel that their own sexuality is threatened if they find a work that includes a member of their own sex arousing.
 This is one of the reasons for the prevalence of lesbian porn aimed at straight men; viewers don't need to worry about being turned on by another guy.
-Ironically, most female fans who subscribe to Het is Ew actually enjoy both Yaoi and Yuri, and will celebrate the explicit coupling of two girls as well as two guys (although they do usually prefer one subculture over the other to some extent), and male straight Yuri fans have been known to also enjoy Yaoi.
-The fact that the Yaoi and Yuri subcultures work together quite cooperatively may have something to do with this.
+There is also an air of misogyny with people who endorse Het Is Ew since not only are female-female pairings much rarer than male-male ones note , the women in het ships get the most hate and slash pairings often kill off or demonize the female characters in order to enable ships with men only.
+There's also a case for elements of biphobia, where romantic relationships involving characters of the opposite sex are attacked or invalidated as heteronormative for being mutually exclusive with the capacity for same-sex attraction, even when one or more of the characters involved is already canonically bisexual.
+Finally misandry is also an arguable factor, as there is the assumption that a male cannot have emotional closeness to anyone - even family members - without sex being a factor.
 For fanfic writers who are not interested in the extremist hate invested in Die for Our Ship, they instead often Ship the person "in the way" with a different person in the cast who is the same sex as them; i.e., if they Ship Bob and Dave, but Alice is Bob's Canon girlfriend, they write fics about Alice realizing she actually loved her best friend Carol all along, rather than about Alice dying in a house fire.
 This isn't universally true, but it's not uncommon, either.
 Basically, when these fans write Fan Fic, Everyone Is Gay.
 It's worth noting that this is a fan-reaction Trope, dealing with the preference of a number of slash and yaoi fans to read about only homosexual relationships.
 It's not about in-universe anti-heterosexual feelings expressed within a work of fiction.
 Depending on what circles you run in, this can actually be a joke, usually about why they don't write "gen" ("general") fic.
 See also Het.
-Not at all related to disparaging the Russian word for 'No' or finding the Dutch ungendered equivalent of "the" ugly.
+Not at all related to finding the Dutch ungendered equivalent of "the" ugly or disparaging the Russian word for 'No'.note Pre-pubescent boys may feel Girls Have Cooties, but that usually changes when they're older.
 In-Universe examples only please, and remember, this is about a specific attitude towards heterosexuality, not just homosexual pairings.

 — Aunt Ida, Female Trouble